Constraints on Metastable Dark Energy Decaying into Dark Matter: Dark matter from first order phase transition

-In the decay rate expression, Eq.~\eqref{Gamma}, the exponential term will dominate.
-We also know the pre-exponential term has the dimension of energy to the $4th$ power and that it will weigh the overall value, then we simply estimate it as $1\, {\rm GeV}^4$ in order to provide correct units.
-Therefore, Eq.~\eqref{Gamma} can be written as:
+For small $\epsilon$, integrating Equation~\eqref{ddotphi}, we obtain $\frac{\partial}{\partial\rho}\varphi=\sqrt{2U}$.
+Using this expression and considering the potential from Equation~\eqref{WZ}, one obtains from Equation~\eqref{S1} Finally, using Equation~\eqref{S1result} in Equation~\eqref{sdeR}, the~action will result in In the decay rate expression, Equation~\eqref{Gamma}, the~exponential term will dominate.
+We also know the pre-exponential term has the dimension of energy to the $4th$ power and that it will weight the overall value; then, we simply estimate it as $1\, {\rm GeV}^4$ in order to provide correct units.
+Therefore, Equation~\eqref{Gamma} can be written as

+From the above equation, we can see that while $\lambda$ is raised to the eighth power, the~mass is raised to the twelfth power.
+This shows that the results we are going to obtain in this work are not very sensitive to the choice of $\lambda$.

-Finally, by substituting the values of $\epsilon$ and $\lambda$, we obtain for the decay rate (per volume),
+Finally, by~substituting the values of $\epsilon$ and $\lambda$, we obtain for the decay rate (per volume)

+One can verify that, within~the validity of the semiclassical approach we are considering, maintaining the pre-exponential term in Equation~\eqref{Gamma} would have changed the result at most by a factor of 2.
+This factor of 2 would be multiplied by a factor of $10^{157}$ in the equation above.
+Therefore, it is really sufficient for our purposes to consider the pre-exponential term to be of order 1 GeV\textsuperscript{4}.

-Due to the symmetry of our problem, we can invert $\Gamma/V$, take its fourth root and interpret it as the decay time, $t_{\rm decay}$.
-If we equate the decay time to the age of universe, $t_{\rm 0}=10^{17}{\rm s}$, as was done in Ref.~\cite{Abdalla:2012ug}, the value $m\sim10^{-13}\,{\rm GeV}$ is obtained.
-This result implies in a resulting axion-like DM particle~\cite{Abdalla:2012ug}.
-Knowing that the axion is one of the main candidates for DM today, we felt motivated to further explore this model in the light of the new cosmological data~\cite{Shafieloo:2016bpk}.
+Due to the symmetry of our problem, we can invert $\Gamma/V$, take its fourth root, and interpret it as the decay time, $t_{\rm decay}$.
+If we equate the decay time to the age of universe, $t_{\rm 0}=10^{17}{\rm s}$, as~was conducted in~\cite{Abdalla:2012ug}, the~ value $m\sim10^{-13}\,{\rm GeV}$ is obtained.
+This result implies in a mass of an axion-like DM particle~\cite{Abdalla:2012ug}.
+The equation of state of this real scalar field can be associated with a DM particle since, after~the phase transition, oscillations about the quadratic minimum of the potential are the important aspect to determine the equation of state~\cite{Marsh:2015xka,Magana:2012ph}.

-In order to do so, let us now consider the case when the inverse decay rate is not equated to the age of the Universe, but to an arbitrary decay time.
-We parameterize this case by introducing the parameter $\alpha$ assuming arbitrary values smaller than 1.
-If we consider the inverse of $\Gamma/V$ to be related to the age of the universe $t_{0}$, the quantity $\alpha\,(\Gamma/V)$ will imply in a decay time of the form $t_{\rm 0}/(\alpha)^{1/4}$.
-As a consequence, different choices of the parameter $\alpha$ (different choices of the decay rate/decay time) result in different values for the mass $m$ of the DM particle.
+We felt motivated to further explore this model in the light of the new cosmological data~\cite{Li:2019san}.
+In order to do so, let us now consider the case when the inverse decay rate is not equated to the age of the Universe, but~to an arbitrary decay time.
+We parameterize this case by introducing the parameter $\alpha$, assuming arbitrary values smaller than 1.
+If~we consider the quantity $(\Gamma/V)^{-1/4}$ to be related to the age of the universe $t_{0}$, the~quantity $(\alpha \; \Gamma/V)^{-1/4}$ will imply in a decay time of the form $t_{\rm 0}/(\alpha)^{1/4}$.
+As a consequence, different choices of the parameter $\alpha$ (different choices of the decay rate/decay time) result in different values for the mass $m$ of the DM~particle.